 Good luck in higher education!

-Doctor of Philology, Professor, Corresponding Member of NAS of Ukraine, Professor of the Department of General and Applied Linguistics and Slavic Philology of Vasyl’ Stus Donetsk National University
+Candidate of Philological Sciences, Associate Professor of the Department of Romance and German Philology and World Literature of Vasyl’ Stus Donetsk National University